PCI Compliance | PCI DSS (Legacy)

 If you have a merchant account with Rentec Direct, that you use to collect application fees online or if any of your tenants pay rent via credit card, you are required to be compliant with the PCI-DSS at all times to protect the cardholder data you handle daily.
 PCI compliance is a legal requirement created by the credit card industry.
 All companies worldwide, no matter what merchant provider they use, must prove their PCI compliance if they process credit card payments.

 - Self-assessment – You may choose to do your own PCI compliance assessment by completing the Self-Assessment Questionnaire – Form A. While this form looks lengthy, completing the Self-Assessment is relatively straight forward since you do not store credit card data as a Rentec Direct credit card merchant.
-You can find more details on how to complete a PCI Self-Assessment below.
+This form is designed to help you analyze your security and understand the security methods that banks require of merchants.
+This is a self-assessment and does not need to be turned in.

-* Here is a link to download a copy of the Self-Assessment Questionnaire – Form A.
+Click the following link to download a copy of the Self-Assessment found here: Self-Assessment Questionnaire – Form A.

-* A sample, showing you how to fill out the form, can be found [here].
+Tip: A sample, showing you how to fill out the form, can be found here: PCI Compliance Sample Assessment (Note: best viewed in the Chrome browser)

-- Assess and validate PCI-DSS compliance through a third-party Qualified Security Assessor(QSA) of your choice, choosing from the list provided on the PCI Security Standards Council website, then provide a copy of your Attestation of Compliance and Scan (if applicable) to Forte either by email to firstname.lastname@example.org or faxed to (469) 342-8010;
+- Assess and validate PCI-DSS compliance through a third-party Qualified Security Assessor(QSA) of your choice, choosing from the list provided on the PCI Security Standards Council website, then provide a copy of your Attestation of Compliance and Scan if requested.

 - Enroll in Forte’s PCI-DSS Compliance Program – For $7.99 a month you can enroll in Forte’s Compliance Program (THIS IS AN OPTIONAL PROGRAM).
 The cost of the program includes online instruction and assistance with registration and completion of the PCI online questionnaire, individualized response for any questions you have in completing the questionnaire, notification of PCI compliant status and ongoing monthly vulnerability scans of your systems.
 For more information on Forte's PCI-DSS Compliance Program CLICK HERE.

-More information can be found here: PCI Compliance
+Additional information about PCI Compliance can be found here: PCI Compliance

 Certification is good for 12 months as long as there are no major changes in the network.